Leo's House of Thirst

 • Maggie B's Wine & Specialty Store (Weaverville) — is not only lauded for its tastings but for being especially dog-friendly.
 The store is named after the owners' yellow Labrador retriever.

 In addition to these dedicated wine bars, Asheville's nationally-acclaimed dining scene serves up an award-winning selection of local, regional and international wines.
-Spanish tapas bar Cúrate has earned the title of "One of the 100 Best Wine Restaurants in the U.S." from Wine Enthusiast.
+Spanish tapas bar Cúrate was named one of America’s 100 Best Wine Restaurants (2018) by Wine Enthusiast.

 North Carolina Wine History